Mobile Computing Terms and Conditions of Use

 Mobile Computing Account Charges and Adjustments

 All full-time undergraduate students are required to participate in the Mobile Computing Program and are charged a Mobile Computing Access fee each Fall and Spring semester that they are enrolled at the University.
-For the current academic year, the Mobile Computing Access fee is $650 per semester.
-This fee includes the lease of the laptop, the licensing of the software on the laptop, extended warranty and insurance coverage on the laptop for the length of the lease, University e-mail and network accounts, unlimited access to the Internet when connected to the SHU network, space on the web server, as well as all on-site support and training services provided by the University.
+For the current academic year, the Mobile Computing Access fee are $275 laptop fee plus $400 technology fee.
+These Fees are applied to the bursar account of all full-time undergraduate students.
+If you elect not to participate, you will still be charged with the program fees.
+This fee includes the lease of the laptop, the licensing of the software on the laptop, extended warranty for the length of the lease, University e-mail and network accounts, unlimited access to the Internet when connected to the SHU network, as well as all on-site support and training services provided by the University.

 As per the license agreement, any student whose full time status changes is required to return their laptop.
 These changes include, but are not limited to withdrawal (official or unofficial), with or without intention to return at a later date, non-registration for a semester with or without intention to return at a later date, leave of absence, transfer or a reduction to part-time status, academic and conduct suspensions and medical leave.
 Students have until the add-drop period of the semester that they are not enrolled to return laptop before the Laptop Buy-out fee is posted.
 This fee covers the cost of the laptop and is non-refundable.